openstack/cinder/doc/source/configuration/block-storage/drivers/MacroSAN-storage-driver.rst

 - MacroSAN Storage arrays with:
   - iSCSI or FC host interfaces
   - Enable RESTful service on the MacroSAN Storage Appliance.
+(The service is automatically turned on in the device.
+You can check if `python /odsp/scripts/devop/devop.py` is available via `ps -aux|grep python`.
+  )

 - Network connectivity between the OpenStack host and the array management interfaces